Shireen Sungkar

-Shireen Sungkar (born January 28, 1992) is an Indonesian actress and singer of Arabic and Minangkabau descent.
+Shireen Sungkar (born 28 January 1992) is an Indonesian actress and singer of Arabic and Minangkabau descent.
 She is the daughter of Indonesian actors Fanny Bauty and Mark Sungkar.

 Career

-Shireen started out as a semi-finalist on GADIS sampul pageant, 2006.
-Liking acting since childhood, Shireen was cast for her first role while delivering her aunt in SinemArt casting.
+Shireen started as a semi-finalist in GADIS sampul pageant, 2006.
+Interested in acting since childhood, Shireen was cast for her first role while delivering her aunt in SinemArt casting.
 Her first role was a supporting role in a soap opera Bukan diriku along with Baim Wong and Ririn Dwi Ariyanti.
-Her name began to be known since starred in the soap opera, Wulan along with Dhini Aminarti.
-Another patron who had also been supported like, Putri Duyung and Perempuan Teraniaya.
+Her name began to be known since she starred in the soap opera, Wulan, along with Dhini Aminarti.
+Other patrons who had also been supported was like, Putri Duyung and Perempuan Teraniaya.